moosetechnology/moosetechnology.github.io/_drafts/2022-03-18-carrefour.md

 # Introduction

 In order to analyze software systems, the Famix meta model provides enough abstraction to understand how models work.
-However when we are interested in details, the FAST (Famix AST) meta model provides less abstraction and gives us more information about our model (for example expression statements, identifiers … etc).
+However when we are interested in details, the FAST (Famix AST) meta model provides less abstraction and gives us more information about our model (for example expression statements, identifiers *etc.*).
 In some situations, such as modernization/migration projects, we need the binding between the two meta models.
-And here Carrefour comes in !
+And here Carrefour comes in!

 ![Carrefour](/img/posts/2022-03-18-carrefour/Carrefour.png)